2017-18 College Basketball Preseason Top 25

 - Projected starting lineup: Jordan McLaughlin, De’Anthony Melton, Elijah Stewart*, Bennie Boatwright*, Chimezie Metu

-- There is a lot of talent on the USC roster for now, but the key to this team is going to be whether or not they get Boatwright and Metu back.
-Both could declare for the NBA Draft.
+- There is a lot of talent on the USC roster for now, especially now that Metu is returning, but the key to this team is going to be whether or not they get Boatwright and Stewart back.

 - Who’s gone: Akeem Springs